4) transcutaneous Vagus Nerve Stimulation (tVNS)

 7) Dorsal Raphe nucleus is the brain's primary source of serotonin

-8) so those two structures produce alertness/energy (noradrenaline) and confidence (serotonin)
+8) so those two structures influence alertness/energy (noradrenaline) and confidence (serotonin)

-9) those two then send those chemicals (neurotransmitters) to the whole brain, especially parts for thinking and feeling
+9) those two then send those chemicals (neurotransmitters) to newer parts of the brain, especially parts for thinking and feeling, so there is more calm and less stress

 • How Does tVNS Work?